dundee/gdu/README.md

 ## Usage

     gdu                                   # show all mounted disks
     gdu some_dir_to_analyze               # analyze given dir
     gdu -log-file=./gdu.log some_dir      # write errors to log file
     gdu -ignore-dir=/sys,/proc /          # ignore some paths
     gdu -no-color /                       # use only white/gray/black colors

+    gdu -non-interactive /                # only print stats, do not start interactive mode gdu -non-interactive -no-progress /   # do not show progress either gdu / > file                          # write stats to file, do not start interactive mode

+Non interactive mode is started automtically when TTY is not detected (using [go-isatty](https://github.com/mattn/go-isatty)), for example if the output is being piped to a file.

 ## Running tests